Gunmen Kill 15, Injure 20 in Southern Kaduna - THISDAYLIVE

 “I urge the security establishments to fish out the perpetrators of this dastardly act for the law to take its cause and also reinforce its presence in these communities to restore confidence,” the lawmaker said.

-Efforts to get the reaction of the police were abortive as the spokesman of the Kaduna State Police Command Yakubu Sabo did not respond to phone calls and a text message sent to his mobile phone.
+Efforts to get the reaction of the police was abortive as the spokesman of the Kaduna State Police Command, Yakubu Sabo, did not respond to phone calls and a text message sent to his mobile phone.